SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 • Managers: content creation and backend system info.

-• Administrators: admin functions except global options.
+• Administrators: Elevated access, admin functions excluding global options.

 • Super Users/Administrator: ultimate power.
 Access all areas.